jona9877/jona9877/README.md

 ### About me [(LinkedIn)](https://www.linkedin.com/in/jonathancarverhill/ "LinkedIn")

-I see myself as a detail-oriented thinker and stand for honesty, respect and excellence.
-I embrace challenges and believe only challenges can lead to major breakthroughs.
-I am always seeking for opportunities that will allow me to achieve my goals and I am passionate about leveraging data, statistical models, and machine learning to extract value to create tangible impact to the wider community.
+I am currently a Graduate Associate in the Innovation & Data team at PwC, specializing in Digital Audit.
+With a Master of Science degree in Financial Technology from Imperial College Business School, I have honed my expertise in programming and technology implementation for financial applications.
+My passion lies in harnessing the power of data, statistical models, and machine learning to drive tangible impact within the broader community.

+As a detail-oriented thinker, I prioritize honesty, respect, and excellence in all aspects of my work.
+I thrive on challenges, recognizing that they often pave the way for significant breakthroughs.
+Continually seeking opportunities that align with my goals, I am dedicated to making a meaningful difference in the wider community.

 ### Current 💼
 * Innovation & Data (Advanced Analytics) Associate at PwC